jellyfishsolutions/lynx-admin-ui/README.md

 This blocks will be used by each templates to correctly load any additional resource, and to display its content.

+If you decide to extend the default base layout (eg. to change theme colors by adding a custom css), you can inject different elements to the base layout trough these blocks:

+- `sidebar_brand`: is used to override the placeholder brand
+- `sidebar_nav_items`: is used to fill the sidebar with custom nav items
+- `topbar_nav_items`: is used to fill the topbar wih custom nav items

 ### CSS Classes

 Buttons, fields and tables have additional classes, allowing custom CSS themes.